 Shingles vaccination is free for 12 months after your 65th birthday.
 You need 2 doses, 2 to 6 months apart.

 As long as you receive your first dose when you are 65, your second dose will still be free, even if you get it after you turn 66.

-If you’re eligible for a free vaccination, you must get it from your nurse, doctor, or healthcare provider.
-Pharmacies are not funded to provide free shingles vaccinations.
+If you’re eligible for a free vaccination, you may get it from your nurse, doctor, healthcare provider, and some pharmacies.